macstadium/packer-plugin-macstadium-orka/README.md

 ### Development / Internal Options

-If you're NOT a dev working on this software you can ignore the following.
+If you're NOT a developer working on this software you can ignore the following.

 But, if you are building/editing/updating this software, you may want to turn on most or all of the following options.
 See the [examples/macos-catalina.json](./examples/macos-catalina.json).